 - Be listed in the Directory of Open Access Journals (unless the journal is too new for DOAJ eligibility) OR

-- Be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct,
+- Be a member of the Open Access Scholarly Publishers Association

 - Have publicly available a standard article fee schedule.

 The ULS has an institutional membership with BioMed Central.
 The ULS’ memberships allows for eligible authors to publish in BioMed Central journals free of author charges by using our institutional code once your application has been approved.

 Authors who publish in BioMed Central journals should complete and submit an application form for the ULS’ records and to obtain the code.
 ULS will provide you with the code for the University of Pittsburgh account.
 Articles that are submitted through this account and go on to be published in BioMed Central journals will have the author fees waived.
 It is important that authors always contact the ULS prior to submitting an article to a BioMed Central journal because the waiver of author fees is not retroactive.
 The ULS will not reimburse any author fees that have already been paid by an author.